- 1. What Is Hypochondria?

-There is no definite treatment for Illness Anxiety Disorder, but as for any other mental health problem, those diagnosed will be cared for psychologists, psychiatrists aiming towards improving quality of life by minimizing symptoms.
+There is no definite treatment for Illness Anxiety Disorder, but as for any other mental health problem, those diagnosed can be cared for by psychologists, psychiatrists aiming towards improving quality of life by minimizing symptoms.

-Cognitive Behavioral Therapy is also an effective way of minimizing the severity of anxiety and mental pressure.
+Cognitive Behavioural Therapy is also an effective way of minimizing the severity of anxiety and mental pressure.

-Antidepressants will be prescribed as well as Cognitive Behavioral Therapy to talk through anxiety and depression issues and find effective coping mechanisms.
-Cognitive Behavioral Therapy will help the patient understand how their thoughts affects their emotions and behaviors.
+Antidepressants will be prescribed as well as Cognitive Behavioural Therapy to talk through anxiety and depression issues and find effective coping mechanisms.
+Cognitive Behavioural Therapy will help the patient understand how their thoughts affect their emotions and behaviours.